MetalDent/100-days-of-code/r1-log.md

 ## R1D14
 Resolved some problems with the music player.

+## R1D15
+Missed yesterday.

+Created a GUI in python for login.

+Added a feature in the email_sender to select the recipients from a database.

 Created a python script to download images.

 Created a calendar in python.